Tanver-Hasan/oauth2.0-flows-/Password Reset /password_reset_options.md

     Tenant-->>Tenant:  New Password Set
     Tenant -->> User : Password Reset Confirmation Screen note left of Tenant : Confirmation screen shows button <br> nagivate back to the application Login Page / Home Page
-    %% end

-    %% section [D] User Navigates to Universal Login Page User->>App:  Return to Login Page
+    User->>App:  Return to Login Page
     App->>Tenant:  Redirect to Universal Login Page
     Tenant-->>User : Universal Login Page

-    note right of User: * User can now log in with the new password *
+    note right of User: User can now log in with the new password
-    %% end

 ```

 * User initiates login via the application, which redirects to Auth0 (`/authorize`).